 3.19.5 NTP

-The NTP (Network Time Protocol) configuration form allows you to configure the NTP client or NTP server.
+The NTP (Network Time Protocol) configuration page allows you to configure the router's NTP client and/or server functionalities.
 To open the NTP configuration page, click NTP in the Configuration section of the main menu.